/ Opelika Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a lasting condition, you may be entitled to further compensation under Alabama law.
-These benefits are designed to make up for the ongoing effects of your injury on your future employment potential.
+If your on-the-job injury leads to a lasting condition, you may be entitled to ongoing financial support under Alabama law.
+These entitlements are meant to account for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: